Shaun the Sheep: Video games

 On 16 June 2008, D3 Publisher of America, which had previously published a game based on Aardman's 2006 film Flushed Away, announced that it would also release a video game based on Shaun's escapades.
 The Shaun the Sheep game was developed by Art Co., Ltd exclusively for Nintendo DS, and was released in autumn 2008.

 A second game for Nintendo DS, titled Shaun the Sheep: Off His Head, was released on 23 October 2009, exclusively in Europe.

 The Shaun the Sheep website is also home to several Flash-based games, including Home Sheep Home, which was also made available at the iOS App Store for iPhone, iPod Touch, and iPad in April 2011.
 A sequel, Home Sheep Home 2, was released in December 2011 for Windows PCs, iPhone, iPod Touch, and iPad.
 It was released on the Steam digital distribution platform for Windows PCs in February 2014.
+In March 2012 the iOS release was updated with a new chapter titled The Pirates!
+In an Adventure With Sheep to promote the upcoming Aardman film The Pirates!
+In an Adventure with Scientists!.

 In June 2016, an event course called Shaun's Mossy Mole Mischief, was released on Super Mario Maker, along with Shaun's costume.

-A movie adaptation of Home Sheep Home entitled Home Sheep Home: Farmageddon Party Edition was announced for release in October 2019 for Nintendo Switch.
-Shaun, Shirley, and Timmy find their way back to the green grass of home. all hosted by Shaun's new alien pal Lu-La.
-The platform puzzle game will contain all the much-loved gameplay from previous Home Sheep Home games.